Reviewed by Nathan Rabinovitch, MD (February 17, 2022)

 The COVID-19 virus is primarily spread through droplets from coughs and sneezes or from touching objects that have been contaminated with the virus.

 A virus can enter the body through the nose, mouth, eyes or skin.
 Once inside, it infects a host cell and then begins making copies of itself and moves into more cells.
 The immune system can protect the body from low-level attacks and adapt to viral infections so they won’t cause disease again or are less severe.
 Learn more.

-The SARS-CoV-2 virus that causes COVID-19 can live up to three hours in the air, up to 24 hours on cardboard, up to 48 hours on steel, up to 72 hours on plastic and up to 96 hours on glass.
+The SARS-CoV-2 virus that causes COVID-19 can live up to three hours in the air.
+It can live up to 72 hours on porous surfaces such as stainless steel, plastic and glass.
 Flu viruses only last for a few hours in the air at lower temperatures and for 24 hours on hard surfaces.
 Learn more.

 Wash hands frequently with soap and water or hand sanitizer with at least 60 percent alcohol

 Don’t touch the face with unwashed hands